BioSpyder-Bioinformatics/notes-documentation/sample_sheet_behaviour.md

 # To talk about
 - Do we want to allow for the selection of more than one plate for the 24 and 48 wells plates too?
 (If yes we need the workaround for the indexes)
+	+ No

 - For the 24 well file structure - when the user has to insert the sample names, there is no enforcement for leaving the space for the pos/neg controls.
 Would this be the last two rows?

 - Does the 48 well layout run on a 96 well plate?
 In the sample sheet there are 48 wells for the samples and 16 extra for the controls
+- ASK GARRET IF WE NEED TO LEAVE WELLS EMPTY

 - For the 96 well plate, do I need to enforce leaving the last two rows empty?

 - Is there a difference between the 800 and 900 probes?
 If yes should I prompt the user to pick one or the other?
+	+ STOP USING 800 - CHECK WHICH FLAVOURS

+- HiSeq sample sheet loses user's metadata